slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-14/packetizer_raw_output.md

 Revise the text in Section 14 to explicitly align with Section 10 by either requiring that an option that overruns the surplus area causes the entire options area to be discarded or by amending Section 10 so that only the offending option is skipped.
 The normative language (MUST vs SHOULD) must be reconciled.

+**Severity:** High
+  *Basis:* This ambiguity affects the fundamental parsing behavior of the options, potentially leading to divergent implementations and interoperability issues as well as impacting security assumptions when processing malformed packets.

+**Confidence:** High

 ---

 ## Report 2: 9868-14-2